Fundament-Software/scopes/doc/cpp_users.rst

 This is an introduction of Scopes for C/C++ users.
 We are going to highlight commonalities and differences between both languages.
-At the end of this introduction, you will have a better understanding of how C/C++ concepts translate to Scopes, and which idiosyncracies to expect.
+At the end of this introduction, you will have a better understanding of how C/C++ concepts translate to Scopes, and which idiosyncrasies to expect.

 Execution
 ---------